Cataract Surgery and Care

 The Art of Cataract Surgery

-In addition to this joint preoperative planning, I personally perform all the necessary critical measurements myself, instead of deferring to technicians in my office.
+In addition to this joint preoperative planning, we perform all the necessary critical measurements with advanced devices in the office.
 These measurements are done meticulously.
 As the old surgical saying goes: Measure twice, cut once.
 Finally and following surgery I like my patients to have immediate and direct access to me if they have any question or concern.
-So all my patients get my cell phone number and are encouraged to call.
-Most never do, but they tell me that they feel truly reassured knowing that they can do so.
-Often, if I feel they may be too shy to call, I call them myself to make sure they are well.
+So all my patients get my cell phone number and are encouraged to call with any question or concern.
+Most never do, but they tell me that they feel truly reassured knowing that they can.
+Often I will call them myself to make sure they are well.

 Common Symptoms of Cataract are: